dm807cam/Practice/README.md

 ~~I will continue working on to increase performance and keep it up to date with newer Ghost versions.
 If you feel like you want to contribute feel free to drop me a message.~~

-I am writing my Master thesis at the moment and am thus quit limited in time - I would love to see this theme get the attention it deserves!
-Please anybody who is interested feel free to improve and send pull requests!
+I am writing my Master thesis at the moment and am thus quite limited in time - I would love to see this theme get the attention it deserves!
+Please, anybody, who is interested feel free to improve and send pull requests!

 ##Release notice
 <code>